James-Montgomery/squidward/README.md

 git clone https://github.com/looyclark/squidward.git
 ```

 Change directory (cd) into the root of the squidward repository.
-Updates staged for the next stable release will be in the `master` branch and experimental updates will be in the `dev_branch` branch of this repo.
+Updates staged for the next stable release will be in the `master` branch and experimental updates will be in branched ending in the suffix "\_dev".

 ```
 cd ./squidward